auth0/auth0-java/README.md

 # What's in this fork

 This fork only exposes the underlying `OkHttpClient` - the interceptors described above are defined in our application code.

+We also expose the constructors to the `Entity` classes, and the management API's `baseUrl`, to allow us to inject the dummy access token and modified http client into the `Entity` classes in our wrapped-up management API.